nerfstudio-project/nerfacc/docs/source/examples/unbounded.rst

 single NVIDIA TITAN RTX GPU.
 The training memory footprint is about 6-9GB.

-The main difference between working with unbounded scenes and bounded scenes, is that a contraction method is needed to map the infinite space to a finite :ref:`Occupancy Grid`.
+The main difference between working with unbounded scenes and bounded scenes, is that a contraction method is needed to map the infinite space to a finite :ref:`Estimators`.
-We have difference options provided for this (see :ref:`Occupancy Grid`).
-The experiments here is basically the Instant-NGP experiments (see :ref:`Instant-NGP Example`) with a contraction method that takes from `MipNerf360`_.
+We have difference options provided for this (see :ref:`Estimators`).
+The experiments here is basically the Instant-NGP experiments with a contraction method that takes from `MipNerf360`_.

 .. note::